Faith Salie: Approval Junkie and other writing

 In Salie’s book Approval Junkie: My Heartfelt (and Occasionally Inappropriate) Quest to Please Just About Everyone, and Ultimately Myself, she shares stories of the lengths she’s gone to for validation, such as winning her high school pageant, choosing the dress to wear to her divorce, and undergoing a kind of exorcism to please her ex-husband, whom she calls her “wasband.”
 She adapted the book into a play with Amanda Watkins, who directed both the Alliance Theatre's Hertz Stage in Atlanta and the Off-Broadway runs.

 Salie has also written for The New York Times, Time, USA Today, and McSweeney’s.

 Personal life

 Salie is married to John Semel.
 They were married on October 9, 2011, in Rome.
-The couple has a son, born in 2012, and a daughter, born in 2014.
+The couple have a son, born in 2012, and a daughter, born in 2014.
 Salie has been very public about her fertility treatments and challenges and speaks often about becoming a mother for the first time in her 40s.

 She lives in Manhattan with her family.